ronnyml/snowplow-wiki/technical-documentation/4-storage/canonical-event-model/Canonical-event-model.md

 <a name="customstruct" />
 #### 2.3.5 Custom structured events

 If you wish to track an event that Snowplow does not recognise as a first class citizen (i.e. one of the events listed above), then you can track them using the generic 'custom structured events'.
-Currently there are five fields that are available to store data related to custom events: we plant to increase this to 25 in the near future:
+There are five fields that are available to store data related to custom events:

 | **Field**       | **Type** | **Description** | **Reqd?** | **Example**    |
 |:----------------|:---------|:----------------|:----------|:---------------|